- Home

 The team separates monkey route control from ordinary bird netting so Sankey Road families get the right service recommendation.

-For Sankey Road, EverSafe is trusted for difficult side-return, parapet, utility, and terrace-edge cases where a simple front cover is not enough.
+For Sankey Road, EverSafe is used for difficult side-return, parapet, utility, and terrace-edge cases where a simple front cover is not enough.

 For Sankey Road, the team measures the building from the animal's route, not only from the room looking outward.